 How our skin specialists can help you

-Our skin clinic is designed for the examination, diagnosis, and treatment of skin cancer treatments, all in one location.
+Our skin clinics are designed for the examination, diagnosis, and treatment of skin cancer, all in one location.
 A skin check at our skin cancer clinic for our patients is generally completed in a fifteen-minute session and is a simple, non-invasive process.
 Our doctors have on-site, specialised equipment that they use for skin mapping, skin biopsy, and for the successful treatment of any findings that they encounter during your skin check.
 Contact us to book your skin check today.